-Ozanimod may increase the risk of developing skin cancer.
+Ozanimod may increase the risk of developing certain types of cancer.
 Talk to your doctor about the risks of taking this medication.

 A sudden increase episodes of MS symptoms and worsening of disability may occur after you stop taking ozanimod.
 Tell your doctor if your MS symptoms worsen after you stop taking ozanimod.